jhenry-github/MLIOT-2024-content/TPs/6 - Neural Network Training.md

     return model
 ```

-Then, you launch keras tuner from this series of bricks to find the best combination of these bricks (the best structure, the best optimizers, the best learning rate, epoch, bacth size):
+Then, you launch keras tuner from this series of bricks to find the best combination of these bricks (the best structure, the best optimizers, the best learning rate, epoch, batch size):

 ```shell